Hsabonchi/React/README.md

 Component

 App.js is a component. file that holds all the logic in one file.
-1- create React from React.
+- create React from React.
-2- create function.
+- create function.
-3- export it.
+- export it.
-4- ReactDom.render.
+- ReactDom.render `ReactDOM.render(<Counter />,document.getElementById('root'));`.

 <h5> <div id="root"></div> container for our react Application </h5>

-- imrc short for import react component on the VS editor
+- `imrc` short for import react component on the VS editor
- - cc short for create class.
+ - `cc` short for create class.